Pumpkin Pancakes with Pancake Mix (High Protein)

 Ingredients

 The best part about this easy pumpkin pancake recipe is how simple it is- you only need a box of pancake mix and a few extra ingredients.
+Scroll down to the recipe card for full instructions and ingredients.

 2. Pumpkin puree: You’ll need canned pumpkin puree for that classic pumpkin flavor- just make sure it’s not pumpkin pie filling.